satanTime/ngrx-entity-relationship/ngrx-entity-relationship/README.md

 ```

 ## Additional examples.
-Of course we can select as many relations as we want until we have a field with a related id.
+Of course we can select as many relationships as we want until we have a field with a related id.
 ```typescript
 export const selectUser = rootEntity( selectUserState,